Pipedream with Dylan Pierce

 00:08:58 - Anthony Campolo

 How does it eliminate cold starts?
-You have a so provisioned concurrency.
+So you have provisioned concurrency.
 Is that what they call it?

 00:09:03 - Dylan Pierce